 Every successful site has, in some capacity, taken great pains to refine its user experience.
 Practices that enhance the time a user spends on the site are accentuated, while others that detract from it are minimized.

 This essential dynamic has emerged as the ethos that shapes almost every facet of website development, seen and unseen.
 Enter: intralinking, otherwise known as internal linking.
 It’s an age-old practice that has withstood the test of time, but its value is still often misunderstood.
-A recent post by Search Engine Watch is aimed squarely at demystifying the practice.
+This post by Search Engine Watch is aimed squarely at demystifying the practice.

 Think about the last news article you read online.
 Chances are that it featured several different links directing you to previous stories on the same topic.
 By offering those internal links, the site improves your experience with additional information relevant to the original post.
 At the same time, the news site benefits when readers continue to click on its content.
 Improving visitor retention through internal links can help with a number of site metrics, too.